JohnH2448/Anvil-Pro/README.md

 ### Memory
 Not globally visable at retirement.
 All regions treated as cachable, but this is easily alterable.

+## Prediction
+Two-bit saturating counter now.
+Not taken has no cycle penalty, while taken has two cycle penalty.

 ## Implimentation
 ### Notice
 This core is in progress.
 The README is currently a technical reference notepad and architectural source of truth, and much is subject to change.
 Do not take it as a perfect reference, but rather a formalization of design ideas to hold myself accountable to.